pychuang/ll-api/README.rst

 users may want to read here:
 http://stackoverflow.com/questions/4750806/how-to-install-pip-on-windows

 You may need to install the python-dev package.
+And it sometimes happens (for instance on Windows), that you need to install Numpy/Scipy manually first.

 Done?
 -----